7vschmitt/veraschmitt/content/home/accomplishments.md

 - certificate_url:
   date_end: "2021-03-01"
   date_start: "2020-10-01"
-  description: This seminar gives an introduction to privacy, with the focus on human aspects in information privacy.
-Topics include social media, location tracking, user behavior with respect to e.g. decision making, self-disclosure, and the privacy paradox.
-During the winter semester I supervised various topics in this seminar.
+  description: This seminar gives an introduction to privacy with the focus on human aspects in information privacy.
+Topics include social media, location tracking, user behavior with respect to e.g. decision-making, self-disclosure and the privacy paradox.
+During the winter semester, I supervised various topics in this seminar.
   organization: TU Berlin
   organization_url:
   title: Usable Privacy Seminar WS2020/21